All Episodes

 I have no idea.

-But if you're around somebody, say in an airport and they're shedding the virus and they're asymptomatic, you have no idea.
+But if you're around somebody, say, in an airport and they're shedding the virus and they're asymptomatic, you have no idea.

-It takes the viremia uh prior to getting sick can be shed, even though it may be smaller, but it's still infectious.
+It takes the viremia prior to getting sick can be shed, even though it may be smaller, but it's still infectious.

-Okay, so let's approve.
+Okay, so let's have to prove that.

 That may not be true.